zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/runner_technical_vision/_index.md

 ## Development ##

-Job payloads can be downloaded from any environment and run locally for debugging.
+Job payloads container steps and calling parameters can be downloaded from any environment and run locally for debugging.
 Or jobs can be debugged in-place by inserting breakpoints into steps and connecting via gRPC to see the execution context and interact with the job environment.
 Steps can be unit tested with a built-in testing framework.
 They can be published and consumed through public and private catalogs, as well as within the local repository.
 Steps can be marked as deprecated or defective and consumers are automatically notified.

 ## Federated Ownership ##